avbell/MotifsBellPaegle/README.md

 # MotifsBellPaegle
-Files accompanying manuscript (in review) by Bell & Paegle.
+This repository contains files accompanying manuscript (in review) by Bell & Paegle.

 The primary code is found in motifAnalysisBellPaegle.R and all other files are called from this script.
 To start,
 1. Download all files to a single folder